cea-trust-platform/.github/profile/README.md

 <font size="8">

 **TrioCFD** is the Computational Fluid Dynamics (CFD) code based on the TRUST platform.
-The code contains Front_Tracking, Radiation, ALE for fluid/structure interactions and Turbulence LES & RANS models.
+The code contains Front-Tracking, Radiation, ALE for fluid/structure interactions and Turbulence LES & RANS models.

 This software is OpenSource (BSD license).

-Current TrioCFD version : **v1.9.2** (released in june 2023).
+Current TrioCFD version : **v1.9.2** (released in June 2023).

 Here are some useful links: